 Thinking today about your biological preparation as a device tells you what experiments to do tomorrow.
 Thinking about preparations as devices helps design useful experiments Thinking about biological systems as devices will eventually lead to the device description, equation, and model, if they exist.
+Of course, not all biological preparations are devices, in the strict engineering sense of that word, just as all machines are not devices.
+Many machines do not have well defined inputs and outputs.

+When investigating unknown biological systems, it is reasonable to first seek a description as a device.
 If no device description emerges after extensive investigation of a biological system, one can then look for other, more subtle descriptions of nature's machines.
 No one knows which of the unsolved complexities of biological research reflect problems of the reverse engineering of simple devices, and which reflect the inherent complexity of biological systems.
 But it is much more productive to assume that the device description exists than not.
 At least that way one knows what to do tomorrow!